h-hafezi/kzh_fold/README.md

 │   ├── polycommitment: KZH wrapper used for Spartan
 │   ├── sumcheck_circuit: Sumcheck verification circuit
-├── nova: Nova implementation for benchmarking purposes ├── pcs: Implementation of the KZH and KZH_3 PCS
+├── nova: Nova implementation for benchmarking purposes ├── kzh: Implementation of the KZH and KZH_3 PCS
 ├── signature_aggregation: Implementation of the signature aggregation protocol
 ```